Seychelles Health Insurance

 The Republic of Seychelles consists of a group of 115 islands, hidden within the Indian Ocean, 1500 kilometers from the east coast of Africa.
 The country has a population of around 85,000 people, and collectively the islands cover a small area of 457 square kilometers.
-The Seychelles islands are scattered over a region of 1.4 million square kilometres, consisting of an inner group and an outer group of islands.
-The inner islands of Seychelles include Mahe, Praslin, Silhouette, La Digue Cousin, Cousine, Curieuse, Denis Island, Birds Island, Arid Island, and Fregate.
-The outer island group consist of smaller groups of islands known as the Amiraten, Farquar and the Aldebra group.
-The most populous islands are Mahe, Praslin, La Digue and Silhouette.
+The Seychelles islands are scattered over a region of 1.4 million square kilometers, consisting of an inner group and an outer group of islands.

-Only 30 of Seychelles islands are inhabited by people.
-Approximately 90 percent of the country's population live on Mahe, the largest island in the country which is only 28 kilometres long and 8 kilometers wide.
+Only 30 of the Seychelles islands are inhabited by people.
+Approximately 90 percent of the country's population lives on Mahe, the largest island in the country, which is only 28 kilometers long and 8 kilometers wide.
 Victoria is the capital city of Seychelles, located on Mahe, and is known as the smallest capital in the world with a population of only 30,000 people.
 Tourism is the predominant industry in Seychelles, as well as agriculture and fishing.

 The Seychelles Government requires all individuals to present a validated International Certificate of Vaccination if they have traveled to a country where yellow fever is prevalent.
 No other vaccination is mandatory, however protection against typhoid, measles, and DPT (diphtheria, pertussis, tetanus) is recommended for individuals visiting Seychelles.